isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-october.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Cloud Solution Provider (CSP)-partners die eerder Windows Server Standard-softwareabonnementen hebben gekocht
+Cloud Solution Provider (CSP) partners die eerder Windows Server Standard-softwareabonnementen hebben gekocht

 ### <a name="details"></a>Details